jagenjo/webglstudio.js/INSTALL.md

 ## Requirements

-You need to have installed an HTTP Server (Apache) with PHP support and MySQL.
+You need to have installed an HTTP Server (Apache or nginx) with PHP support and MySQL.

 ## Download
 You need to download two projects from github: